Alexz Johnson

-She is best known for her roles as Jude Harrison in the CTV series Instant Star, as Annie Thelen in the Disney Channel series So Weird, and as Erin Ulmer in the 2006 horror film Final Destination 3.
-Johnson made history as the first actress to play the iconic superheroine Saturn Girl from DC Comics popular graphic novels in the T.V. series Smallville.
+Johnson is best known for her roles as Jude Harrison in the CTV series Instant Star, as Annie Thelen in the Disney Channel series So Weird, and as Erin Ulmer in the 2006 horror film Final Destination 3.
+She additionally guest starred as Saturn Girl, a member of the Legion of Super-Heroes, in the series Smallville.
 She was nominated three times for a Gemini Award for Best Performance in a Children's or Youth Program or Series (Instant Star), winning the award in 2008.